Welcome to the Premier Website for Professional Business Analysis

 CFOs Usually Prefer IRR for the Hurdle Test

-Every one of these seven investment metrics turns up now and then as the official rate of return fora hurdle test.
+Every one of these seven investment metrics turns up now and then as the official rate of return for a hurdle test.
 All are possible because the hurdle rate metric is a judgment call from the Finance Department.
 Individual finance officers develop, over time, preferences for specific metrics they believe serve in their companies and their industries.
 As a result, a first-time proposal writer asking "how to compute a rate of return" for the hurdle test, may receive instructions for calculating any of the seven metrics above.

-With those possibilities in mind, however, proposal writers should also know that the vast majority of financial specialists usually ask hurdle rate participants for one metric in particular: the internal rate of return (IRR).
+With those possibilities in mind, however, proposal writers should also know that the vast majority of financial specialists usually ask hurdle rate participants for one metric in particular: the Internal Rate of Return (IRR).

 What You Need to Know to For Your Proposal

 Sections below include a step-by-step guide to optimizing proposal performance in the financial hurdle rate test.
-(See below, How to compete and win the financial hurdle rate event, in 6 steps).
+See below the section below, "How to compete and win the financial hurdle rate event, in 6 steps."
 Step 2 in that process advises gathering information on three key points:

 Who Competes in the Hurdle Event?